ApostolosTsimogiannis/DS.2/Manual/README.md

 ## General information about the build:

 The DS.2 is a RC helicopter intended for hobbyists with advanced knowledge of assembling helicopters and tool skills to build or adapt parts.
-This manual is not a exhaustive presentation of the build process and good assembly practices and knowledge of RC helicopter assembly are prerequisites for this build.
+This manual is not an exhaustive presentation of the build process and good assembly practices and knowledge of RC helicopter assembly are prerequisites for this build.

 The builder must be capable and have the tools to:

-- Drill precision holes in hardened shafts.
+- Drill precision holes in hardened steel shafts.
 - Cut hardened shafts.
 - Use drills or other tools to drill or clean holes and bearing seats.

 The model is built using the following materials:
-- Carbon sheet
+- Carbon sheet.
-- MJF (MultiJet Fusion) 3D printed parts
+- MJF (MultiJet Fusion) 3D printed parts.
-- FDM 3D printed parts
+- FDM 3D printed parts (no specific material is required).
-- Existing parts of commercially available RC helicopters
+- Existing parts of commercially available RC helicopters.
-- Bearings, screws, belts widely available in the market.
+- Bearings, screws, belts and other widely available on the market.

-The usual materials and tools are required:
+Materials and tools are required:
-- Thread lock
+- Thread lock.
-- Epoxy glue
+- Epoxy glue.
-- Lubricating oil
+- Lubricating oil/grease.
-- Soldering iron
+- Soldering iron.
 - Hex, torx and other drivers, depending on the screws used.

-Many of the parts needed are common among various RC helicotpter models available in the market such as Mikado Logo 600 series, Goosky RS5 or RS6, Align etc. so parts from those helis may be available to the builder from other projects.
+Some of the parts needed are from common RC helicotpter models available on the market, such as Mikado Logo 600 series, Goosky RS5 or RS6, Align etc., so these parts may already be available to the builder from other projects.
-All parts, except from the shafts (main, spindle, 1st Stage, tail, tail spindle) can be found in the market.
+All parts, except from the shafts (main, spindle, 1st Stage, tail, tail spindle) can be found on the market.
 It is recommended the shafts are bought from existing models unless the builder has access to machining and case hardening.

 <ins>Use thread locking compound in all metal to metal contacts except when a lock nut is used.</ins>

-For metal thread screws into MJF plastics thread locker is not needed but the thread forming must not go through the entire thread depth.
-Allow some section for the screw to cut its own thread and ‘lock’ with the mating piece.
-These screws will not come off.
+For metal thread screws into MJF plastics, thread locker is not needed but the thread forming must not go through the entire thread depth.
+Allow some length for the screw to cut its own thread and ‘lock’ with the mating MJF piece.
 Be careful of how much you tighten such screws.
-They must not be tightened like in metal.
 Regardless of where a bolt threads into, remember you are tightening M2, M2.5, M3 screws.
 Do not treat them like M30!

 All metal thread bolts used must be high strength.

 When using screws specifically made for plastic, no thread tool is needed.
 The screw will form its own thread and can be tightened more than metal screws in plastic.
 These screws are not very good at being removable and over-tightening them will reduce further the number of times they can be loosened and tightened.

 All bearing seats must be cleaned with a tool that has a square edge.
-Some screwdrivers will do or square tip exacto knives.
+Some screwdrivers will do, or square tip exacto knives.
 The seat must be cleaned form the nylon powder and the edges pressed.
 This will make the bearing seat better.
 All nylon parts have a small surface roughness which allows for some give, so bearings fit with a moderate transition fit, perfect for the use.

-MJF 3D printed parts are only accurate to more than 0.1mm which is not machining accuracy, therefore some part assembly may require part cleaning.
+MJF 3D printed parts are only accurate to 0.1mm (or less) which is not machining accuracy, therefore some part assembly may require part cleaning.
 The work on the pieces should not require material removal and parts should fit as expected.
 If this is not the case then discuss with your MJF parts manufacturer.

 It is recommended that SLS is not used as a process.
 Depending on the implementation parts may be more brittle that expected.
 Discuss with your 3D print shop and maybe test one or two pieces for flexibility.
 <br>